JohnnyJF10/TgaBuilder/README.md

-# THelper
+# TgaBuilder
 ### **Texture Panel Building Tool for TRLE**
 ![Overview](Screenshots/Overview.png)

 ## Description
-THelper is a Texture Panel Building tool for TRLE, which is intended to facilitate the process of texture panel creation.
+TgaBuilder is a Texture Panel Building tool for TRLE, which is intended to facilitate the process of texture panel creation.
 The tool is inspired by TBuilder by IceBerg but programmed from scratch in .net 8, C# WPF by me.

-If you have already worked with TBuilder in the past, you should get familiar with THelper very quickly.
+If you have already worked with TBuilder in the past, you should get familiar with TgaBuilder very quickly.
 It should cover most of the features TBuilder also has and introduces a few things more, most prominently:
 - Texture Panel Panning and Zooming
 - Undo / Redo
 - Window Resizable